maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 ### `GET#` *aexp*,*var*

 `GET#` works in the same fashion as `GET`, reading in a single value from the channel in *aexp*.
 If *var* is a string variable it will return a single character, if *var* is a numeric variable it will return the ASCII value of that character.
 If the channel is not open, or it is opened only for write access, RetroBASIC will return an error.

+#### Variations

+DEC's EduSystem BASIC used `GET` and `PUT` with a `RECORD` statement to read a block of data in a single operation.
+This is not supported in RetroBASIC.

 <!-- TOC --><a name="put-aexpvar"></a>
 ### `PUT#` *aexp*,*var*